Samritakhurana/Human-vs-ai/README.md

 ## Overview

-**Human vs AI** is an interactive web app where you get to express how you feel—through drawing, gaming or writing and then watch as AI tries to make sense of it.
+**Mood Trace** is an interactive web app where you get to express how you feel—through drawing, therapeutic games, or writing—and then watch as AI tries to make sense of it.
 The idea is to explore how humans communicate emotion in rich, subtle ways… and how AI, no matter how advanced, often misinterprets or oversimplifies those feelings.
-It’s a reflection on the gap between real emotion and machine understanding.
+It's a reflection on the gap between real emotion and machine understanding, with added stress relief through therapeutic gaming.

 ## Key Features

 - **Drawing Challenge**: Draw your emotions freely and see how AI sanitizes them
 - **Text Challenge**: Write honestly about your feelings and watch AI transform them into corporate speak
+- **Therapeutic Games Hub**: Stress relief games including Fruit Catcher, Bubble Pop, Memory Match, and more
 - **Community Voting**: Vote on which expressions feel more authentic and human
 - **Gallery & Rankings**: View top submissions and see how humans consistently win
--  **AI Analysis**: Real-time AI interpretation (with API key integration ready)
+- **AI Analysis**: Real-time AI interpretation with deployed backend integration

 ## Architecture